 "Your Stand is actually fairly impressive, but its range is limited," Moka said, bending down to pick up her discarded rosary from the ground.
 After a moment of staring Tsukune in the face, she leaned in and lapped some of the blood off of his face, sending a chill both pleasurable and frightening down his spine as she stood up.
 "Aside from that, you were too soft on Komiya.
-You should have split his arm permanently as soon as your Shooting Star hit him.
-It would've been a good reminder not to trifle with you or with my outer self, and he wouldn't have found the nerve to attack you if you'd resolved it like that."
+You should have split his arm as soon as your Shooting Star hit him.
+It would've been a proper warning not to trifle with you or with my outer self, and he wouldn't have found the nerve to attack you."

 Moka clicked her tongue.
 "A foolish sentiment, but I doubt you'd care to change your mind."
 She snapped the rosary back on with a flourish of the hand, and offered one last smirk to Tsukune.
 "Your blood is healthy and nourishing for my outer self's true potential, and your Stand's power woke me up within the rosary.
 You, Tsukune Aono, are a very interesting person.
 I will entrust you with my outer self's well-being for now."